PietroParri/PietroParri/README.md

 - 👋 Hi, I’m @PietroParri
 - 👀 I’m interested in learning about web development
-- 🌱 I’m currently learning javascript and pascal
+- 🌱 I’m currently learning reactJS and C# asp .NET
 - 💞️ I’m looking to collaborate on database

 <!---